 5 Things To Do Before Hiring An Assistant For Your Creative Business

-Here’s the deal… I’ve tried to do this before and it totally failed.
-I’m writing this post to hopefully save you not only your precious time, but money as well.
+Hereβs the dealβ¦ Iβve tried to do this before and it totally failed.
+Iβm writing this post to hopefully save you not only your precious time, but money as well.

 Have you been thinking about hiring your first Virtual Assistant to help you with your business?
-Chances are if you have hired someone in the past (and it didn’t work out), it’s because you didn’t follow the necessary steps to ensure you not only find your perfect match but that you even know what you need help with in the first place.
+Chances are if you have hired someone in the past (and it didnβt work out), itβs because you didnβt follow the necessary steps to ensure you not only find your perfect match but that you even know what you need help with in the first place.

 The past few weeks have been a complete whirlwind as there have been some big shifts happening with things here at Emma Rose Company including the hire of my very first assistant for my creative business!

-Delegating is something I’ve always been pretty good at, especially on my wedding day.
+Delegating is something Iβve always been pretty good at, especially on my wedding day.
 You should have seen my lists for the people in my life!
 While it may have appeared to be a little over the top, when I got married I wanted to ensure that I enjoyed my day.
 I knew there would be plenty of people to help and that it was up to me to utilize those people in my life on our big day.
-I didn’t miss a beat and had tasks for everyone.
+I didnβt miss a beat and had tasks for everyone.
 No one had to even ask me what I needed all day because it was all laid out for them in advance.
 My wedding photographer called me Type A with a twist.
-I am super organized, but I’m also really chill.
-It’s a good combination I’ve found as a business owner!
-I don’t sweat the small stuff but you better believe I’m organized!
+I am super organized, but Iβm also really chill.
+Itβs a good combination Iβve found as a business owner!
+I donβt sweat the small stuff but you better believe Iβm organized!

 As my business has grown, I have quickly realized how important it is for me to build a team.
-And I don’t just mean hiring some random person from the Internet to help me with my newsletter (been there, done that).
+And I donβt just mean hiring some random person from the Internet to help me with my newsletter (been there, done that).
 I knew it was time to find my person.
 I was bound and determined to find someone who could love my business almost as much as I do.

-If you’re at a place where you’re feeling overwhelmed with running your own business or thinking that maybe it’s time to bring someone on your team, I want to provide a few tips to navigate you through the process and how to build a team that is not only effective but brings you so much joy every day.
+If youβre at a place where youβre feeling overwhelmed with running your own business or thinking that maybe itβs time to bring someone on your team, I want to provide a few tips to navigate you through the process and how to build a team that is not only effective but brings you so much joy every day.

 1. Identify WHY you need an assistant.

 This seems pretty obvious, but take it from me when I first tried to outsource, I never got down to the nitty-gritty on WHY I even needed one in the first place.
-Yes, I said out loud, β€œI need help!” but that’s about as far as it got.
+Yes, I said out loud, βI need help!β but thatβs about as far as it got.
 This part needs some serious thought put forth.
 Do you have enough tasks to even keep a virtual assistant busy?
 What other things can YOU be doing to make it worth it to you?
 For me, the answer was YES.
 I spent so many hours on tedious tasks that took me away from actually growing my business.
-Maybe it’s not worth paying someone to do those repetitive tasks in your business if you don’t have anything else to do with your time or you’ll decide it is.
-Make sure you’ve thought this through before hiring.
+Maybe itβs not worth paying someone to do those repetitive tasks in your business if you donβt have anything else to do with your time or youβll decide it is.
+Make sure youβve thought this through before hiring.

 2. Figuring out your systems and what work needs to be done.

-Even the most amazing virtual assistant will need a workflow or they’ll never do the work exactly the way you want it to be done.
+Even the most amazing virtual assistant will need a workflow or theyβll never do the work exactly the way you want it to be done.
 My very BEST advice is to have your systems in place before you hire someone.

 I personally use Honeybook and Trello for my primary business systems.
 Honeybook is what I use to keep track of all my projects with timelines, invoices, contracts, templates and questionnaires.
 This is also where I communicate with my clients.
 Trello is where I keep all my SYSTEMS and brain dump sessions.
-Trello is how I work closely every day with my assistant to make sure we’re organized and always in communication.
+Trello is how I work closely every day with my assistant to make sure weβre organized and always in communication.
 My absolute FAVORITE Trello boards are set up to help me streamline my blogging, weddings, portraits, newsletter, launches, website clients and much more!
 I even have a board for my own family and my Husband and we LOVE it!

 I wrote a post recently on the top 3 tools I use in my business and both Honeybook and Trello are on that list, you can read the post right here!

-Along with setting up your own SYSTEMS, you’ll want to have a clear training path.
+Along with setting up your own SYSTEMS, youβll want to have a clear training path.
 Nothing has taught me more about my own systems and business until I had to train someone on what I do.
-It not only made me realize how much I actually do for my business, but all the ways that I was ready to pass off many of the tasks that hold me up at the computer that I really don’t need to be doing.
+It not only made me realize how much I actually do for my business, but all the ways that I was ready to pass off many of the tasks that hold me up at the computer that I really donβt need to be doing.

 The best training advice I have is to create VIDEOS.
-In Trello we have a #SQUAD board and one of the lists in the board includes all the training videos I’ve made for my assistant.
+In Trello we have a #SQUAD board and one of the lists in the board includes all the training videos Iβve made for my assistant.
 Not only does she always have quick access to these videos, but if I ever add anyone else to my team, I have a solid foundation to bring someone on with the resources I created in the beginning.
 It was a lot of work, but 100% worth it and has saved us both so much time!
 Instead of emailing me with a simple question, my assistant can reference the videos for a refresher.
-Of course she will have questions, but I’ve found since training this way, there aren’t nearly as many questions as I expected there to be!
-She knows my systems and workflows and if she’s stuck she has somewhere to go before emailing me.
+Of course she will have questions, but Iβve found since training this way, there arenβt nearly as many questions as I expected there to be!
+She knows my systems and workflows and if sheβs stuck she has somewhere to go before emailing me.

 3. Be clear in your expectations.

-Don’t hire someone on a whim and hope they figure out what you need.
-You need to first figure out what your requirements are and you’ll want to find the right person to fit those requirements.
+Donβt hire someone on a whim and hope they figure out what you need.
+You need to first figure out what your requirements are and youβll want to find the right person to fit those requirements.
 I knew I needed someone to help me at LEAST 6 hours per week, sometimes 8-10 depending on the week.
-I needed someone who doesn’t already have a full time job because I was looking for someone to grow WITH me.
+I needed someone who doesnβt already have a full time job because I was looking for someone to grow WITH me.
 My success is my assistant's success.
-The more money I make, the more I’m able to give bonuses, increase pay, and build incentives.
+The more money I make, the more Iβm able to give bonuses, increase pay, and build incentives.
 The bottom line in my decision was just that, increasing my bottom line.
 One of the forces in hiring was that I got out of my studio lease which I spent nearly $900 per month when the bills were said and done, sometimes more.
 I've reinvested some of that rent money into something that will actually help me grow, not hinder that growth.

 The times I hired out in the past failed because I didn't set expectations.
 I hired people to help me with little tasks like Pinterest and some did a great job but the one who didn't took my money and pretty much fell off the radar, not finishing the job.
 I blame myself for that one because I didn't do my part.
 I didn't properly communicate my expectations and exactly what I needed.
 I didn't know how to be in charge the way that I do now.

-4. Don’t make it easy.
+4. Donβt make it easy.

-Here’s what I did and what I truly feel made ALL the difference when it came to my own hiring experience.
-I didn’t make it easy.
+Hereβs what I did and what I truly feel made ALL the difference when it came to my own hiring experience.
+I didnβt make it easy.
 Before finding my amazing assistant, I simply threw words out to Facebook groups hoping someone would want to be my VA.
 I cringe now that I ever did that!
 This time looked a whole lot different for me!
-Instead of blasting on social media, β€œI NEED HELP”, I came up with a plan.
+Instead of blasting on social media, βI NEED HELPβ, I came up with a plan.
 I set up a page on my website that gave a summary of exactly what I needed, expectations, and then a form at the bottom to complete.

 Why did I set up a form/questionnaire?

 I set it up because I wanted to hire someone who took initiative and had to do a little work to apply to join my team.
-It wasn’t HARD by any means, but it took extra time and out of the 75 inquiries I received for the position, 15 filled out the form and I interviewed 12.
+It wasnβt HARD by any means, but it took extra time and out of the 75 inquiries I received for the position, 15 filled out the form and I interviewed 12.
 I tell you those numbers because it shows you how quickly I was able to IMMEDIATELY weed out 60 people.
-I received so many, β€œI’m interested!” or β€œSend me more info!” but only 15 actually went through the page I set up and filled out the form.
+I received so many, βIβm interested!β or βSend me more info!β but only 15 actually went through the page I set up and filled out the form.
 Interviewing 12 people was still a lot and I was beyond impressed with every single person I spoke to but there was one that took me by the heart strings and told me that she was my match!
-Her name is Dean, and she’s amazing.
+Her name is Dean, and sheβs amazing.

-In just a few weeks we’ve become fast friends, even if it’s from afar.
+In just a few weeks weβve become fast friends, even if itβs from afar.
 She gets me, gets my business, listens, learns, and is so much fun to work with.
 She wants all the things I want for this little love child of mine, Emma Rose Company.
 I've been through a lot in my life and my business.
 I didn't want to just hire someone to help me, I wanted to hire someone who was as invested as I am.
 I wanted someone who is more than a paycheck at the end of the week but someone I depend on, love, and care for deeply.
 I'm finding that with Dean and I've never even met her in person yet.
 But okay, I better stop talking about how GREAT she is, because you might try to steal her from me! jkjkjk.

 5. And lastly, don't settle.